Debdyuti-01/Secure-File-System-on-Cloud/README.md

 cd src/WebApplication
 ### To run the application
 python3 app.py
-### In case of any error regarding missing installation, perform the following: (In place of missingInstallation write the name of what you want)
-pip3 install missingInstallationName
-### In case it tells 5000 port is already getting used by another application:
-Then go to src/WebApplication/app.py
-Go to line 168 and change the port number according to your system's availability

 ## To run the StandAlone Application:
 ### Go to the StandAlone Application directory